-JURIS DOCTOR DEGREE: TRAINING TO BECOME A LICENSED ATTORNEY
+EARN A JURIS DOCTOR DEGREE ONLINE: TRAIN TO BECOME A LICENSED ATTORNEY

-Concord Law School at Kaplan University offers a 4-year JD program, grounded in core bar-tested curriculum.
+Concord Law School at Kaplan University offers a 4-year JD degree online, grounded in core bar-tested curriculum.
 There are 2 terms per year and each term is 24 weeks.
-You must successfully complete at least 11–12 credits of coursework per term, with a total of 92 credits needed to graduate.
+You must successfully complete at least 11–12 credits of coursework per term, with a total of 92 credits needed to graduate with a Juris Doctor degree.
 Your first 2 years are devoted entirely to required courses.
 In your last 2 years you will be able to add elective courses to your studies even as you continue to study bar-tested subjects.

-Concord follows the traditional law school schedule in that courses are not completed one subject at a time in isolation.
-You learn to balance the demands of several courses simultaneously.
+Concord follows the traditional law school schedule in that online JD program courses are not completed one subject at a time in isolation.
+You learn to balance the demands of several law courses simultaneously.
 This promotes better integrated learning as you progress in your knowledge and skills.

-You’ll work through the academic program much like you would at any brick-and-mortar law school.
+When you pursue a Juris Doctor degree online at Concord Law School, you’ll work through the academic program much like you would at any brick-and-mortar law school.
 At the start of the first year, all students are assigned to a section.
 You meet regularly as part of your group in synchronous classes.
 You can also get together outside of class—online, on the phone, and even face to face, as you connect with a “study buddy” or form study groups.
-Concord students often comment that they end up knowing their fellow students better and have built closer relationships than they likely would have in more traditional physical classroom environments.
+Concord students in the online Juris Doctor program often comment that they end up knowing their fellow students better and have built closer relationships than they likely would have in more traditional physical classroom environments.